One to One Meetings tips – a short guide

 • How to start a conversation for the other member which will lead to business It’s also a chance to work on who we know from our networks that could be future clients for each other.
 Every conversation you have with anyone could lead to a Referral – LISTEN !

-Some Tips on etiquette for 121 for meetings
+Some Tips on etiquette for One to One Meetings

 • Be respectful of each other’s time – give’ each other the time 30 mins to 1 hour each way